-The following are key recent and future events relating to HIV self-testing:
+The following are key recent events relating to HIV self-testing:

 The conference theme “Africa: Ending AIDS – delivering differently” will engage the whole continent and all stakeholders in the post SDG framework.